-The current location of the device can be fetched by using the iphoneCurrentLocation() function.
+While location tracking is active, the current location of the device can be fetched by using the iphoneCurrentLocation() function.

 If location tracking has not been enabled this function returns empty.

-Otherwise it returns an array with the following keys:
+If location tracking is active then it returns an array with the following keys: